Gonzalez-Mattis/coffee-project/README.md

 ## Setup

 1. Create a Github organization and add your teammate.
-1. Fork this repository (Click on the "Fork" button on the top right of this page) and select the new organization as a destination.
+1. Fork this repository (Click on the "Fork" button on the top right of this. page) and select the new organization as a destination.
 1. Clone the forked repository from your organization.
 1. Open up the HTML file and check out the existing application.